Thermalization in open many-body systems and KMS detailed balance: Properties of the coarse-grained Lindbladian

 where we defined:

-This shows that when the observation time $T(\alpha)$ goes to infinity we regain the usual Davies generator (see the expressions in e.g.~\cite{breuer2002theory, rivas2012open}).
-Moreover, thanks to the decomposition in Eq.~\eqref{eq:daviesGen}, we can directly apply Thm.~\ref{thm:GNSeqRW}, obtaining the well-known result that the Davies generator is GNS detail balanced.
+This shows that when the observation time $T(\alpha)$ goes to infinity (in fact, as soon as $T(\alpha)\gg\omega_-^{min}$) we regain the usual Davies generator (see the expressions in e.g.~\cite{breuer2002theory, rivas2012open}).
+Moreover, thanks to the decomposition in Eq.~\eqref{eq:daviesGen}, we can directly apply Thm.~\ref{thm:GNSeqRW}, obtaining the well-known result that the Davies generator satisfies GNS detail balanced. }